bestarch/aws-redis-bedrock-stack/docs/vector-index-creation.md

 Adjust the pre-set index creation script.
 Here's a recommendation:

-- Index name: bedrock-idx
+- Index name: `bedrock-idx`
-- Key prefix: bedrock-doc (This ensures multi-tenancy in your Redis database)
+- Key prefix: `bedrock-doc` (This ensures multi-tenancy in your Redis database)
-- Vector field: vector with 1532 dimensions, using the COSINE metric (dimensions determined by the chosen LLM)
+- Vector field: vector with `1536` dimensions, using the `COSINE` metric (**dimensions determined by the chosen LLM**) LINK TO AWS PAGE WITH EMBEDDING MODELS AND DIMENSIONS
 - Execute the script using the green arrow.

 ![Run Script](#TODO - show running the index creation script)